 There are so many combinations for baby sensory bags and bottles!
 The whole idea behind them is that you create a very different sensation depending on what items you put inside of it.
 So have fun trying out different combinations to find your little one’s favorite sensory bags.

-Here are a few of my personal favorite items to put in sensory bags and bottles.
+Below are a few of my personal favorite items to put in sensory bags and bottles.
 I like to mix and match different sizes and styles to keep him interested.
+I’ve linked each of them for you, too!

 “Background Substance” Ideas: